ridgehkr/vite-plugin-fakery/README.md

 This endpoint does not include pagination or a `data` array, as it is designed to return a single object.

----

 ### Understanding `responseProps`

-To specify what data will be included in your API response, you can use any of the method paths from the [Faker API](https://fakerjs.dev/api), for example:
+To specify what data will be included for each value in your API response, you can use any of the method paths from the [Faker API](https://fakerjs.dev/api), for example:

 - `'internet.email'`
 - `'person.firstName'`
 - `'image.avatar'`
 - `'commerce.price'`

+Static values (strings, numbers, booleans) are also accepted.

 You can also define nested structures as deep as you want: